Frechmatz/cl-synthesizer/README.md

     *   name A name.
     *   environment The synthesizer environment.
-    *   input-keywords A list of keywords declaring the keyword parameters with which the monitor handler update function will be called.
+    *   inputs A list of inputs.
+Each entry consists of the additional settings that have been set at a specific socket mapping, for example the CSV formatting string.
     *   additional-handler-args Any additional keyword parameters as passed to the monitor function.
 These parameters can be used to initialize handler specific properties such as a filename.

-    The function must return a property list with the following keys:
+    The function must return a values object with the following entries:
-    *   :update A function that is called after each tick of the rack.
-It is called with keyword parameters as declared by the input-keywords argument described above.
-    *   :shutdown An optional function with no arguments that is called when the rack shuts down.
+    *   module A property list that represents a module.
+See also cl-synthesizer:add-module.
+    *   An ordered list of input keys of the module, where the first key represents the first entry of the socket mappings (e.g. column-1) and so on.
-*   socket-mappings Declares a list of mappings of specific sockets of specific modules to keyword parameters that will be passed to the update function of the handler.
-Each mapping entry has the following format:
+*   socket-mappings Declares the input/outputs whose values are to be monitored.
+Each entry has the following format:
-    *   key Keyword to be used as keyword input parameter when calling the update function of the handler, for example :channel-1.
-For now this key must be one that is supported by the actual handler.
-For example the Wave-File handler only supports input keys :channel-1 ... :channel-n.
-    *   module-name Name of the module from which the state of a certain input/output socket is to be retrieved, for example "ADSR"
+    *   module-name Name of the module from which the value of a certain input/output socket is to be retrieved, for example "ADSR"
-    *   socket-type Defines if the value of an input-socket is to be passed to the handler or the value of an output-socket.
+    *   socket-type Defines if the value of an input-socket is to be retrieved to the handler or the value of an output-socket.
 Must be :input-socket or :output-socket
     *   socket A keyword that identifies one of the input/output sockets provided by the module, for example :cv
+    *   Any additional settings.
+Supported settings depend on the handler that is being used, for example a CSV writer may support a column formatting string.
 *   &rest additional-handler-args Optional keyword arguments to be passed to the handler instantiation function.

 **Example:**